Special Shabbat: Shabbat Nachamu

 It occurs on the Shabbat following Tisha B'Av.
 Shabbat Nachamu is traditionally celebrated with singing, dancing, eating, and musical performances that extend into the early hours of the following morning.
 Many customs ordain that the celebration should last until the earliest time for Shacharit(morning prayer services).
 It is also customary to lead into Shabbat Nachamu on Erev Shabbat/Friday with lively musical performance and dance, as well as to resume musical performances after Shacharit on Sunday until Mincha/evening prayer services.

+In addition, Shabbat Nachamu is connected to Tu B'av according to some sources.

 Shabbat Mevarchim

 Any Shabbat that precedes and begins the week during which there will be a day or days of a new Hebrew month (Rosh Chodesh) is known as Shabbat Mevarchim (mevarchim means "they [the congregation] bless" [the forthcoming new month].")

 This prayer is recited after the Torah reading before the Torah scroll is carried back to the Torah ark, where it is stored in the synagogue.

 Ashkenazi Jews refer to a Shabbos (Shabbat) like this as having Rosh Chodesh bentschen or bentschen Rosh Chodesh.
 (In Yiddish, bentschen means "(the act of) blessing". derived from Latin benedictio .)
 It is a custom that women make an extra effort to attend synagogue to hear and recite this prayer.

 There are Hasidic communities, such as the Chabad community, who wake early in the morning on Shabbat to recite the entire Tehillim in shul, and who hold a gathering of extra rejoicing (known as a farbrengen), in honor of Shabbat Mevarchim.

-If the day following Shabbat is Rosh Chodesh, a special haftarah ("Machar Chodesh" - I Samuel 20:18-42) is generally read; if Shabbat itself falls on Rosh Chodesh, both a special maftir and haftarah (Isaiah 66) are generally read, along with Hallel and a special Mussaf.
+If the day following Shabbat is Rosh Chodesh, a special haftarah ("Machar Chodesh" - I Samuel 20:18-42) is generally read; if Shabbat itself falls on Rosh Chodesh, both a special maftir (Numbers 28:9-15) and haftarah (Isaiah 66) are generally read, along with Hallel and a special Mussaf.
 These haftarot may be overridden by another special Shabbat, such as Shabbat Shekalim or Shabbat HaChodesh.
 Even so, in some communities the haftarah is concluded with the first and last lines of the haftarah of Machar Chodesh or Rosh Chodesh.